Alan Ayckbourn: Actor

 Review extract from Scarborough Evening News (30 July 1960)

-Love After All, the farce he wrote under the name Roland Allen, and scores a tremendous character acting hit at Scarborough's Library Theatre."
+"Alan Ayckbourn leaps from disguise to disguise in Love After All, the farce he wrote under the name Roland Allen, and scores a tremendous character acting hit at Scarborough's Library Theatre."

 All research for this page by Simon Murgatroyd.